Why I want to be a senior home caregiver

 We asked our home caregivers why they chose to be a caregiver.
-Below are four different responses from our caregivers.
+Below are four different responses.

-I decided to be a care aid for a million reasons.
+I decided to be a senior home care aide for a million reasons.
 I feel so happy when I’m working with them.
 I like to make everything ready so they are comfortable and ensure they are okay.
 I like to be with them, spend time with them, and see them happy.
 I try my best to build a strong friendship with my clients.

 The importance of caregiving for me as a whole is to assist or provide services for people who require help with their daily needs and other requirements that improve the well-being of the client.
 It doesn’t matter who the client is, the most important thing is to give good, quality care.
 When I say quality care, I don’t mean having a high standard of qualification.
 What I mean is quality care that a caregiver provides to the client that comes from the heart.